Line Stretching in Random Flows

 \section{Abstract}

-An \emph{ab initio} analysis of stretching of the length $l(t)$ of material lines in steady and unsteady random chaotic flows is performed under Fickian and non-Fickian (anomalous) transport.
-We show that fluid stretching is an autocatalytic process with finite sampling that is governed by a competition between ensemble and temporal averaging processes.
-The topological entropy $h\equiv \lim_{t\rightarrow\infty} \ln l(t)/t$ converges to the Lyapunov exponent $\lambda_\infty$ in Fickian flows, whereas in non-Fickian flows $h$ aconverges to $\lambda_\infty$ plus a contribution from the variance $\sigma_\lambda^2$ of the finite time Lyapunov exponent.
-This study uncovers the rich dynamics of deformation in random flows, provides methods to characterize deformation from macroscopic observations, corrects classical fluid stretching models and calls for a reassessment of experimental data and fluid stretching models in turbulent and chaotic flows.
+How finite-sized material lines stretch in chaotic (mono-scale) and turbulent (multi-scale) flows remains a central but unresolved problem that governs mixing, transport and reaction.
+We show elongation is controlled by a finite-sampling process balancing ensemble and temporal averaging that is mediated by particle dispersion.
+These results expose the rich dynamics of line stretching and compel reassessment of experimental data and models of fluid-borne phenomena.

-Fluid deformation underpins myriad fluid-borne processes including solute mixing, particle transport and deposition, chemical and biological reactions~\cite{Dimotakis:2005ws,Libby:1976aa}.
-Deformation can fundamentally augment these processes~\cite{Aref:2017aa,Sreenivasan:2019aa} and the rate of deformation is critical to their comprehension and prediction in turbulent or chaotic flows.
-The basic deformation process -- stretching of a material line -- acts an input to many models~\cite{Villermaux:2003ab,Tel:2005aa,Haller:2008aa} of these phenomena.
-Despite its fundamental role, line stretching in random flows is not fully understood, and for over half a century this process been quantified via phenomenological models~\cite{Cocke:1969aa,Girimaji:1990aa,Duplat:2010ab,Kalda:2000aa,Villermaux:2019aa} of classical fluid mechanics.
+Fluid deformation governs a myriad fluid-borne processes including mixing and transport~\cite{Dimotakis:2005aa,Haller:2015aa,Villermaux:2019aa}, stress development in complex fluids~\cite{Rivlin:1971aa}, droplet breakup~\cite{Stone:1994aa}, particle alignment~\cite{Voth:2017aa}, chemical reactions~\cite{Libby:1976aa} and biological activity~\cite{Tel:2005aa}.
+Deformation can fundamentally augment these processes~\cite{Aref:2017aa,Sreenivasan:2019aa} and the rate of deformation is critical to their prediction in turbulent or chaotic flows.
+Indeed, the mean and variance of the rate of stretching of line elements act as inputs to many models~\cite{Villermaux:2003ab,Tel:2005aa,Haller:2008aa,Aref:2017aa} of these phenomena.
+Despite its fundamental role, line stretching is not fully understood; for over half a century this process has been quantified via phenomenological models~\cite{Cocke:1969aa,Girimaji:1990aa,Duplat:2010ab,Kalda:2000aa,Villermaux:2019aa} of classical fluid mechanics.

-In this study we correct these models by performing an \emph{ab intio} analysis of line stretching in random flows.
-This analysis uncovers the rich dynamics of line stretching under Fickian and non-Fickian transport, reconciles previously incompatible results, provides methods to characterize stretching from macroscopic measurements, and calls for a reconsideration of experimental data and models of fluid stretching and associated phenomena.
+An \emph{ab intio} analysis of line stretching in random flows is performed in this study.
+The rich dynamics of line stretching in chaotic and turbulent flows is uncovered and previously incompatible results are reconciled.
+These results call for a reassessment of experimental data and models of fluid stretching and fluid-borne phenomena.

-The two fundamental deformation measures are the Lyapunov exponent $\lambda_\infty$, which characterizes the asymptotic growth rate of infinitesimal line elements $\delta l$ as
+The two fundamental deformation measures are the Lyapunov exponent $\lambda_\infty$, which characterizes the asymptotic growth rate of infinitesimal line elements $\delta \ell$ as